 Is there an age limit that is considered dangerous to carry a baby, i.e., 35 years old?
 Is it true that babies from older mothers are more likely to have complications?

-Another reason women over 35 sometimes face more complications is simply because more “stuff” has likely happened to them over the course of their lives.
-Having things like previous abdominal surgeries near the fallopian tubes or uterus, high blood pressure or diabetes, previous reproductive tract infections, or endometriosis can complicate things or make miscarriages more likely.
-Again, chatting with a health care provider about your specific risk factors can help give you a better picture of the potential challenges or complications.
+Another reason those over 35 sometimes face more complications is simply because they have had time for more life experiences that may affect a pregnancy.
+Having experiences such as previous abdominal surgeries near the fallopian tubes or uterus, high blood pressure or diabetes, previous reproductive tract infections, or endometriosis can complicate pregnancy or make miscarriages more likely.

-Although it may seem like the odds are against women over 35, many do have perfectly healthy pregnancies.
-Keep in mind that pregnancy is a complex orchestra — no one is able to perfectly predict or prevent everything, regardless of the mother’s age.
-However, there are some things women in their 30s (or at any age!) may want to consider if they are hoping to become pregnant:
+Though the risks may seem daunting, there are plenty of individuals assigned female at birth who are able to get pregnant and have healthy babies.
+Keep in mind that pregnancy is a complex orchestra — no one is able to perfectly predict or prevent all potential risks, regardless of age.
+That being said, Mayo Clinic provides some tips people may want to consider if they’re hoping to become pregnant:

-- Schedule regular visits with a health care provider to assess health before and during pregnancy
+- Have regular prenatal visits with a health care provider so they can monitor the parental and child’s health.